71 Pride And Prejudice Quotes With Page Numbers

 “A lady’s imagination is very rapid; it jumps from admiration to love, from love to matrimony in a moment.”

-~Jane Austen, Pride and Prejudice, Character: Mr. Darcy, Page 28
+~Jane Austen, Pride and Prejudice, (Character: Mr. Darcy), Page 28*

-“Well, my dear,” said Mr. Bennet, when Elizabeth had read the note aloud, “if your daughter should have a dangerous fit of illness—if she should die, it would be a comfort to know that it was all in pursuit of Mr. Bingley, and under your orders.”
+“Well, my dear,” said Mr. Bennet… “if your daughter should have a dangerous fit of illness… it would be a comfort to know that it was all in pursuit of Mr. Bingley, and under your orders.”

-~Jane Austen, Pride and Prejudice, Character: Mr. Bennet, Page 32
+~Jane Austen, Pride and Prejudice, (Character: Mr. Bennet), Page 32*

-~Jane Austen, Pride and Prejudice, Characters: Mr. Darcy and Elizabeth Bennet, Pages 38, 39
+~Jane Austen, Pride and Prejudice, (Dialogue: Mr. Bingley, Mr. Darcy, Elizabeth Bennet), Pages 38, 39*

 “But people themselves alter so much, that there is something new to be observed in them for ever.”

-~Jane Austen, Pride and Prejudice, Character: Mr. Darcy, Page 43
+~Jane Austen, Pride and Prejudice, (Character: Mr. Darcy), Page 43*

-“Of a fine, stout, healthy love it may.
-Everything nourishes what is strong already.
-But if it be only a slight, thin sort of inclination, I am convinced that one good sonnet will starve it entirely away.”
+“I wonder who first discovered the efficacy of poetry in driving away love!… I have been used to consider poetry as the food of love… Of a fine, stout, healthy love it may… but if it be only a slight, thin sort of inclination, I am convinced that one good sonnet will starve it entirely away.”

 “Nothing is more deceitful,” said Darcy, “than the appearance of humility.
 It is often only carelessness of opinion, and sometimes an indirect boast.”

-~Jane Austen, Pride and Prejudice, Character: Mr. Darcy, Page 47
+~Jane Austen, Pride and Prejudice, (Character: Mr. Darcy), Page 47*

 “The power of doing any thing with quickness is always much prized by the possessor, and often without any attention to the imperfection of the performance.”

-~Jane Austen, Pride and Prejudice, Character: Mr. Darcy, Page 47
+~Jane Austen, Pride and Prejudice, (Character: Mr. Darcy), Page 47*

 “Nay,” cried Bingley, “this is too much, to remember at night all the foolish things that were said in the morning.”

-~Jane Austen, Pride and Prejudice, Character: Mr. Bingley, Page 48
+~Jane Austen, Pride and Prejudice, (Character: Mr. Bingley), Page 48*

-“Oh!” said she, “I heard you before, but I could not immediately determine what to say in reply.
-You wanted me, I know, to say ‘Yes,’ that you might have the pleasure of despising my taste; but I always delight in overthrowing those kind of schemes, and cheating a person of their premeditated contempt.
-I have, therefore made up my mind to tell you, that I do not want to dance a reel at all–and now despise me if you dare.”
+“Oh!” said she, “I heard you before… You wanted me, I know, to say ‘Yes,’… but I always delight in overthrowing those kind of schemes… I do not want to dance a reel at all–and now despise me if you dare.”
+“Indeed I do not dare.”

 “I declare after all there is no enjoyment like reading!
 How much sooner one tires of any thing than of a book! — When I have a house of my own, I shall be miserable if I have not an excellent library.”

-~Jane Austen, Pride and Prejudice, Character: Caroline Bingley, Page 54
+~Jane Austen, Pride and Prejudice, (Character: Caroline Bingley), Page 54*

-~Jane Austen, Pride and Prejudice, Character: Mr. Darcy, Page 55
+~Jane Austen, Pride and Prejudice, (Character: Mr. Darcy), Page 55*

-~Jane Austen, Pride and Prejudice, Character: Mr. Darcy, Page 56
+~Jane Austen, Pride and Prejudice, (Character: Mr. Darcy), Page 56*

 “I dearly love a laugh… I hope I never ridicule what is wise or good.
 Follies and nonsense, whims and inconsistencies do divert me, I own, and I laugh at them whenever I can.”

-~Jane Austen, Pride and Prejudice, Character: Elizabeth Bennet, Page 56
+~Jane Austen, Pride and Prejudice, (Character: Elizabeth Bennet), Page 56*

 “Yes, vanity is a weakness indeed.
 But pride – where there is a real superiority of mind, pride will be always under good regulation.”